lucas-enve/enve-labs-aws-boto3/README.md

 This repository contains Python scripts that use the **boto3** library to retrieve IAM information from AWS, such as:

-- List users
+- List users (using paginator)
-- List user groups
+- List user groups (using paginator)
-- List policies
+- List policies (using pagitator)
-- List roles
+- List roles (using paginator)
-- List attached policies for a specific user
+- List attached policies for a specific user (using paginator and sys.argv for user)
-- List attached policies for a specific user group
+- List attached policies for a specific user group (using paginator and sys.argv for group name)

 The output is exported to CSV files.